willcipriano/ConneryLang.github.io/building_and_running.md

 You should end up with something like this:
 <img src="/img/connery_docker.jpg">

-In order to run Connery scripts you should exit the Connery REPL

 # Linux
 In order to build Connery on Linux (this guide assumes Debian Buster) you will need to install the prerequisites, run the commands below: